pescadores/pescador/docs/index.rst

 3. A `Mux` is initialized with a container of one or more iterables, and parameters to control the stochastic behavior of the object.

-4. As a subclass of `Streamer`, a `Mux` also transparently yields the stream flowing through it, i.e. :ref:`Streaming Data`-4.
+4. As a subclass of `Streamer`, a `Mux` also transparently yields the stream flowing through it, i.e. :ref:`streaming-data`.

+.. _processing-data-streams:

 Processing Data Streams
 -----------------------